The Long Result: Theme

-The theme of the book is racial problems.
-While racism is no longer a problem among humans, it now exists in the attitude of many humans toward aliens, and is fought against in the course of the book.
+The book addresses racial problems through the lens of human-alien relations.
+In Brunner's imagined future, racism is no longer a problem among humans, but exists in the attitude of some humans toward aliens, and must be fought against by the protagonists.
 Writing for Vector, the critical magazine of the British Science Fiction Association, Robert Edgar observes, "Here the message of the rights of the individual, of whatever origin, are upheld.
 It is hammered home by the lavish characterisation and description of the four species of alien and the truth about the human trait of imagined superiority."

 Critical reception

 Writing for the New England Science Fiction Association, Mark L. Olson said, "It's a quiet, uncomplicated story that proceeds in a straight-forward way, but does an extremely effective job of it."
 Gideon Marcus of Galactic Journey had more muted praise, saying, "What keeps Result out of four-star territory is its shallowness...
 But as a read, it’s extremely brisk and enjoyable, which puts it on the good side of three stars."